-- 1. The Site Manager is responsible for ensuring fire risk assessments are undertaken, implemented and actioned. - 2.
-Escape routes are checked on a regular basis by Site Managers and their teams (where appropriate) as part of daily routines. - 3.
-Fire extinguishers are maintained and checked by Site Managers and their teams (where appropriate) on a visual basis within daily routines, with full annual maintenance inspections and remedial work undertaken by an approved contractor within organised property compliance arrangements. - 4.
-Alarms are tested by Site Managers as a weekly inspection, with full annual maintenance inspections and remedial work undertaken by an approved contractor within organised property compliance arrangements. - 5.
-Fire evacuation practice will be undertaken termly as a minimum and at the start of the Autumn Term specifically to provide training for all staff and students. - 6.
-Emergency evacuation procedures will also be practiced once per year in case of a site wide critical incident.
+- The Estates Team is responsible for ensuring fire risk assessments are undertaken, implemented and actioned. - Escape routes are checked on a regular basis by Site Managers/Caretakers and their teams (where appropriate) as part of daily routines. - Fire extinguishers are maintained and checked by Site Managers/Caretakers and their teams (where appropriate) on a visual basis within daily routines, with full annual maintenance inspections and remedial work undertaken by an approved contractor within organised property compliance arrangements. - Alarms are tested by the Site Manager/Caretaker and Office Manager as a weekly inspection, with full annual maintenance inspections and remedial work undertaken by an approved contractor within organised property compliance arrangements. - Fire evacuation practice will be undertaken termly as a minimum and at the start of the Autumn Term specifically to provide training for all staff and students. - Emergency evacuation procedures will also be practiced once per year in case of a site wide critical incident.